Return to COVID-19 Community Information

 All non-employed healthcare workers providing a service to Ellis Medicine will be screened upon entry to the facility.

-Ellis Residential & Rehabilitation Center, under federal guidance from the Centers for Medicare and Medicaid Services (CMS) has restricted all visitation until further notice.
-In addition, Ellis Medicine will be screening all visitors at the main lobby at the McClellan Street campus.
-Infections like influenza and novel COVID-19 are especially dangerous to the residents and can be avoided.
+Ellis Residential & Rehabilitation Center, under federal guidance from the Centers for Medicare and Medicaid Services (CMS) has started offering visitation again effective Monday, March 1, 2021.
+Ellis Medicine will be screening all visitors at the main lobby at the McClellan Street campus.
+To schedule visitation with a loved one, call 518-817-5738.
+This number will be staffed Monday through Friday, from 9:30 AM to 4 PM.

-Additionally, we have limited the number of entrances at our facilities.
+Additionally, we continue to limite the number of entrances at our facilities.
 Please use the following entrances to access the facility.
 All visitors will be screened prior to entering certain areas.

 Ellis Hospital- 1101 Nott Street